MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/planning-guide.md

 ---
 ### Final Deployment

-For the final deployment and exact steps, especially with regards to the deployment of the Azure Extension for SAP, refer to the [Deployment Guide][deployment-guide].
+For the final deployment and exact steps, especially the deployment of the Azure Extension for SAP, refer to the [Deployment Guide][deployment-guide].

 ## Accessing SAP systems running within Azure VMs